pytest-dev/pytest-selenium/README.md

 Setting Google Chrome options
 -----------------------------

-If you're using WebDriver and Google Chrome then you can set various options on the command line using a JSON string.
+If you're using Google Chrome then you can set various options on the command line using a JSON string.

 Valid keys are:
  * arguments: a list of command-line arguments to use when starting Google Chrome.